 You are the primary decision-maker in the direction your therapy takes.
 You have the right to ask questions and to expect answers.
 If you have a question that is not listed here, please feel free to contact me.

-What can I expect in my free 20-minute consultation?
+What can I expect in my free 15-minute Meet & Greet?

-We will meet on Zoom, an online platform similar to Skype to talk about your current struggle, what your goal might be for sessions and how I can be of service.
+We will meet on Jane, an online platform, to discuss your current struggle, what your goal might be for sessions and how I can be of service.
 The consult will allow you to get to know me and my approach and before setting up appointments.

 What can I expect during subsequent counselling sessions?